-I have previously conducted research on the Late Devonian mass extinction(s) of Brachiopods in SW England, and maintain an active interest in the area, most recently presenting on the topic at the Ussher Society Conference 2019.
+I have also previously conducted research on the Late Devonian mass extinctions of Brachiopods in the type area of SW England, and maintain an active interest in the topic, most recently presenting on the subject at the Ussher Society conference, 2019.

 Primary Supervisor: Dr Sev Kender (University of Exeter)